Porsche 911 GT3: 996 GT3 R (1999–2001)

 The 996 GT3 R was introduced in 1999 as a replacement for the 993 RSR.
 Before its introduction, it was extensively tested at Weissach and Paul Ricard.
 Reduction in weight over the GT3 road car was achieved by carbon fibre body panels and plexi-glass rear and side windows.
 The front nose section contained additional air inlets for engine and brake cooling.
 A steel roll cage was welded into the body and the car was fitted with an air-jack system, fire extinguisher and racing seat with safety harness.

 The suspension was similar to the GT3 road car in principle, but with variable springs, adjustable shocks, anti-roll bars and spherical joints.
 The car could be set up precisely for each track.
-Large brake discs (standard specifications: 350 mm front and 330 mm rear) were fitted but with no ABS brakes because they were not permitted in Le Mans GT3 class.
+Large brake discs (standard specifications: 350 mm front and 330 mm rear) were fitted but with no ABS brakes because they were not permitted in Le Mans GT class.

 The 3.6-litre engine (Type M96/77) developed 302 kW at 8,200rpm when fitted with a 43.1 mm air restrictor plate, thereby meeting class regulations.
 The engine was fitted with a Bosch Motronic 3.1 engine management system.
 Other engine modifications included titanium conrods and valves, a racing exhaust system, as well as a dry-sump lubrication with an oil-water heat exchanger.
 A 6-speed sequential manual transmission was installed.
 Notable wins for the GT3 R include class wins at the 1999 and 2000 24 Hours of Le Mans.